 - Go to Commerce > Inventory in your Squarespace dashboard.

 4. Scroll down to the ‘Additional info’ option.

 5. Click the ‘plus’ sign, and then add a code block.

 6. Copy and paste your code into the box that appears.

 3. Test your Schema code is working

-Now that you’ve added your Schema code, it’s time to test that you’ve implemented it correctly and that search engines can read it okay.
+Now that you’ve added your Schema code to your Squarespace site, it’s time to test that you’ve implemented it correctly and that search engines can read it okay.